nicola-masarone/lpc1769-projects/lpc1769_DHT11_LCD/README.md

   <img src="pic/DHT11_features.png" width=400/>
 </p>

-The power supply and therefore the input / output logic levels are between 3.3V and 5V, thus making it perfectly compatible with the LPC1769 microcontroller running at 3.3V
+The power supply and therefore the input/output logic levels are between 3.3V and 5V, thus making it perfectly compatible with the LPC1769 microcontroller running at 3.3V

 The module pinout is shown in the following figure:
 <p align="center">